clj-kondo/clj-kondo/doc/config.md

 Note: configuration is only copied when all of these requirements are met:

 - There is a `.clj-kondo` directory that can be used as a target.
-- The `--copy-hooks` flag is used to indicate that clj-kondo is used to populate the cache.
+- The `--dependencies` flag tells clj-kondo to not output findings because you are only linting dependencies to populate the cache.
+- The `--copy-configs` flag tells clj-kondo to copy configs from dependencies while linting.

 ## Deprecations